nsidc/aross-stations-db/README.md

 [![GitHub Discussion][github-discussions-badge]][github-discussions-link]

+Reads ASOS station data from disk on the NSIDC archive to create a temporally and geospatially indexed database to quickly search events.

+> [!NOTE]
+> TODO: Is this data available publicly and documented?
+How is it produced?
+Links!

 ## Install

 For now, you can install from this repository.

+> [!NOTE]
-TODO: PyPI if we decide this package should continue to exist and not be moved or renamed :)
+> TODO: Publish to PyPI if we decide this package should continue to exist and not be
+> moved or renamed :)

 ```bash
 pip install git+https://github.com/nsidc/aross-stations-db.git